alkhe/fluxette/README.md

 Why fluxette?
 (We used to have a list of buzzwords here.)

 "fluxette" means "little flux".
-That's exactly what it is, coming in a tiny ~1 kB, minified and gzipped.
+That's exactly what it is, coming in a tiny 1.6 kB, minified (even smaller gzipped!).
 It is a library that combines the advantages of orthogonal code with the robust design of Facebook Flux.
 Through simple rules, it allows for the creation and exploitation of very advanced design patterns.
 It relies only on the basic convention that your stores are pure functions in the form of `(State, Action) => State` (see [The Law of Functional Flux](#the-law-of-functional-flux)).
 As a result, its dispatcher exists as [one simple line](https://github.com/edge/fluxette/blob/master/src/flux.js#L10). fluxette makes migrating from other implementations in the family of functional Flux very easy (e.g. copy-paste reducers/listeners from redux).

 fluxette prevents you from having many of the headaches that you may have had with React and other Flux implementations, such as Store dependencies (`waitFor`), superfluous `setState`s ("did the state really change?" and "I'm not done updating yet!"), listening to finer and coarser-grained updates, [`Uncaught Error: Invariant Violation: Dispatch.dispatch(...)`](http://i.imgur.com/YnI9TIJ.jpg), and more.